-Research Shows Meth Abuse is Linked to Parkinson’s Disease
+Research Shows Meth Abuse Linked to Parkinson’s Disease

-In case you needed another reason to avoid using meth, a new study from University of Utah and Intermountain Healthcare has shown that meth users are three times more likely to develop Parkinson’s disease than non-meth users.
-That’s lifelong meth side effects.
+In case you needed another reason to avoid using meth, a new study from the University of Utah and Intermountain Healthcare has shown that meth users are three times more likely to develop Parkinson’s disease than non-meth users.
+This study shows a peek into lifelong meth side effects.

-The connection between meth use and Parkinson’s was first shown by a California study that analyzed nearly 250,000 hospital release records.
+The connection between meth use and Parkinson’s was first shown by a California study that analyzed hospital release records.

-However, the new study which was published in the journal Drug and Alcohol Dependence, was the first study to screen out other factors, like multiple drug addictions.
+However, the new study, published in the journal Drug and Alcohol Dependence, was the first study to screen out other factors.
+This included factors like multiple drug addictions.
 Not only that, the new study looked at records from both inpatient and outpatient facilities, giving researchers a broader view of patient demographics.

 Women at a Higher Risk from Meth Side Effects

 After analyzing the data for every possible variable, the study’s authors felt “comfortable” that it was only meth side effects that were related to the development of Parkinson’s disease.